uqbar-project/wollok-cli/README.md

 ## Future steps

+- [ ]: Tests all kind of situations ==> https://github.com/wollok/introPepita (not compiling - missing imports or bad parsing, compiling with validation errors like if (2 == 3) return false else true, tests failing with assertion errors, test failing with runtime errors (like division by zero or null parameters in operations like +), passing tests)
 - [ ]: Enhance scripts (avoid duplicated code)
 - [ ]: Migrate to Wollok Server Architecture in Amazon?